 Ms. Castorena-O’Keefe obtained her B.S degree from San Francisco State University.
 She has lived in San Francisco for over 30 years and is dedicated to serving and strengthening her community.

 Director of Training & National Asian American Psychology Center

 Director of Behavioral Health Services, Wellness Centers

+Dennielle Kronenberg is a bilingual (Spanish) Licensed Clinical Social Worker who has provided services to adolescents and their families for over a decade.
 Ms. Kronenberg began her career with RAMS as a Clinical Case Manager and Family Clinician at the Mission High School Wellness Center.
-Her next role in the agency was working with youth on probation with substance use and mental health issues at Civic Center High School as part of with the San Francisco Achievement Collaborative Team (SFACT).
-Ms. Kronenberg continued her work with this population as Program Coordinator of SF TRACK, a RAMS Wellness scion providing community based intensive outpatient services to youth with mental health and substance issues, regardless of school placement.
+Her next role in the agency was working with youth on probation with substance use and mental health issues.
+Ms. Kronenberg continued her work with this population as Program Coordinator of SF TRACK.
 Before taking the role of Wellness Director, Ms. Kronenberg briefly served as Quality Improvement Supervisor for RAMS’ CYF division, supporting clinicians with documentation and compliance matters.

-Ms. Kronenberg earned her Masters Degree in Social Work from San Francisco State University and also holds a California Pupil Personal Services Credential to provide school based services for grades K-12.
+Ms. Kronenberg earned her Masters Degree in Social Work from San Francisco State University and also holds a California Pupil Personnel Services Credential to provide school based services for grades K-12.